Our Staff

 CAPTAIN CHRIS D. HEKOWCZYK, ASSISTANT PROFESSOR OF AEROSPACE STUDIES

-TECHNICAL SERGEANT TYLER S. BOUDREAU, AFROTC TRAINING INSTRUCTOR
+MASTER SERGEANT TYLER S. BOUDREAU, OFFICER ACCESSIONS INSTRUCTOR

-Technical Sergeant Tyler Boudreau is the first enlisted Air Force Reserve Officer Training Corps (AFROTC) Training Instructor at AFROTC Detachment 25, Arizona State University, Tempe, Arizona.
-Sergeant Boudreau serves as the detachment’s Key Enlisted Leader and as the primary enlisted advisor to the detachment commander on cadet academics, professional development programs, military training and discipline.
+Master Sergeant Tyler S. Boudreau is the Officer Accessions Instructor at Air Force Reserve Officer Training Corps (AFROTC) Detachment 025 at Arizona State University, Tempe, Arizona.
+He serves as the detachment’s Key Enlisted Leader and as the primary enlisted advisor to the detachment commander on cadet academics, professional development programs, military training and discipline.
 He also supports cadet life cycle management and completes actions for contracting, commissioning, extended active duty and AFROTC Field Training.
+He performs administrative and personnel cadet actions for more than 250 cadets and seven cadre members.

-Sergeant Boudreau entered the Air Force in March 2014 later completing Basic Military Training at Lackland Air Force Base.
+Master Sergeant Boudreau entered the Air Force in March 2014 later completing Basic Military Training at Lackland Air Force Base.
 He attended Technical Training at Sheppard Air Force Base learning the basic skills of a C-130H Crew Chief.
-October 2014 He was assigned to the 374th Airlift Wing, Yokota Air Base, Japan as an Isochronal Crew Chief.
-Preforming major inspections, repairs and modifications to a fleet of 14 C-130Hs valued at $2 billion.
-While supporting humanitarian missions throughout the United States Indo-Pacific Command air lifting 260,000 pounds of cargo.
-Then in October 2016 he was assigned to the 27th Special Operations Wing, Cannon Air Force Base, New Mexico.
-Where he served as an AC-130W dedicated Crew Chief.
-Leading the Air Force Special Operations Command’s largest Squadron.
-During his stay at Cannon Air Force Base, Sergeant Boudreau’s team answered their first Presidential Directed Mission, to defend the American Embassy in Iraq.
+October 2014.
+He was assigned to the 374th Airlift Wing, Yokota Air Base, Japan as an Isochronal Crew Chief, performing major inspections, repairs and modifications to a fleet of 14 C-130Hs valued at $2 billion dollars.
+While supporting humanitarian missions throughout the United States, he served with Indo-Pacific Command, air lifting 260,000 pounds of cargo.
+Then in October 2016 he was assigned to the 27th Special Operations Wing, Cannon Air Force Base, New Mexico, where he served as an AC-130W dedicated Crew Chief leading the Air Force Special Operations Command’s largest Squadron.
+During his tenure at Cannon Air Force Base, Sergeant Boudreau’s team answered their first Presidential Directed Mission: to defend the American Embassy in Iraq.
 He answered the second mission to defend NATO forces, where 34 insurgents’ advancement were halted on an American forward operating base.

 NCOIC, Administration